BCG-X-Official/facet/README.rst

 pipelining make up implementation of the underlying algorithms.
 Moreover, we tried to design the facet API to align with the scikit-learn API.

-The `shap <https://github.com/slundberg/shap>`_ implementation is used to estimate the shapley vectors which *facet* then decomposes into synergy, redundancy, and independence vectors.
+The [LINK: shap] implementation is used to estimate the shapley vectors which *facet* then decomposes into synergy, redundancy, and independence vectors.